The Tennessee Homestead Exemption

 Federal Nonbankruptcy Exemptions

-In Tennessee, the homestead exemption applies to real and personal property serving as your principal place of residence, which includes your home and condominium.
+In Tennessee, the homestead exemption applies to real and personal property serving as your principal residence, including your home and condominium.
 Any interest in a family cemetery not larger than one acre, a burial plot in a cemetery, or a space in a mausoleum is also protected.
 See the chart above for spousal, dependent, and age-related exemption increases.

 If you hold property as tenancy by entirety with your spouse: If one spouse files for bankruptcy—not both—the bankruptcy trustee might be prevented from using the property equity to pay off debts.
 However, this is a tricky area of law.
-Talk with a local bankruptcy attorney before filing to ensure that you don't lose valuable property.
+Before filing, talk with a local bankruptcy attorney to ensure you don't lose valuable property.

-Here's an additional benefit: In Tennessee, if a person dies leaving a spouse or dependent children, the deceased's homestead exemption can be transferred to the survivors.
+Here's an additional benefit: If a person dies leaving a spouse or dependent children in Tennessee, the deceased's homestead exemption can be transferred to the survivors.
 The survivors don't have to use that amount to pay the deceased's debts.

-You can file for bankruptcy in Tennessee after living there for more than 180 days.
-However, you must live in Tennessee much longer before using Tennessee exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in Tennessee after living there for over 180 days.
+However, you must live in Tennessee much longer before using Tennessee exemptions (if that's the set you choose to use), at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?